Thank you for choosing Night Owl Security Products!

 After initialization, you will be prompted to use the Startup Wizard.
 Follow the on-screen instructions to:

 The Camera Test screen of the Startup Wizard serves as a reminder to test the camera connections to the NVR.
 If a connected camera displays a “No Signal” message, please visit www.NightOwlSP.com and click on the Support tab.

 The Advanced Network Configuration tab is recommended only for advanced users.

-Once the internet connection has been established, the Startup Wizard will display a successful connection screen.
+Once an Internet connection is established, the Startup Wizard displays the successful connection screen.

-The Firmware Check screen of the Startup Wizard will automatically check for a updated firmware for your NVR.
+The Firmware Check screen of the Startup Wizard will automatically check for a updated firmware for your DVR.

 NOTE: If your NVR does not have a network connection, the firmware will not update.

 If a firmware upgrade is detected, the startup wizard will display the screen below.
 Please select “Upgrade” to download and install the new upgrade to your system.